aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 **Last Updated:** May 2026

 ---

-## How to Run the Support Info Tool

 ### Overview
 To help IT Support understand your device faster, you may be asked to run the Support Info Tool during an active support request.